 Raul may be experiencing hostile work environment national origin harassment at his workplace.
 This too is harassment, not discrimination, because Kelly’s ethnically insensitive comments are not connected in any way to her job duties.

-How is employment discrimination different from workplace harassment in California?
+How is employment discrimination different from harassment?

 The difference between discrimination and harassment under the FEHA is this: while harassment is bias (on the basis of sex, race, religion, etc.) that is expressed through interpersonal relations in the workplace, discrimination is such bias expressed through official employment actions.4